gesievi/Radii_doc_gesievi/_sources/tutorial/Quick_Guide/1_LV_Exploration_short.rst.txt

 **4. Connect**

-To activate the connection to the channel double click on the dark "false" on the Boolean Toggle to turn it into true.
+To activate the connection to the channel by turning the Toggle into true.

 .. image:: ../Quick_Guide/1_LV_Explo_Images/Grashopper/05_Quick_Guide_Publisher_true.png